cilium/cilium/Documentation/gettingstarted/bandwidth-manager.rst

 ``devices='{eth0,eth1,eth2}'``).
 Each listed device has to be named the same on all Cilium-managed nodes.

-Verify that the Cilium pods have come up correctly:
+Verify that the Cilium Pods have come up correctly:

 .. code-block:: shell-session